-Foreshadowing and Characterization
+Foreshadowing and Characterization:

-— Showing and Telling Using a Film Clip from Thelma and Louise
+Using A Clip from Thelma and Louise

-Subject: Literature/Literary Devices: Foreshadowing & Characterization;
+Subject: Literature/Literary Devices: Foreshadowing; Characterization;

-Ages: 14+: High School Level;
+Ages: 14+; High School Level

 Length: Film Clip: 7 minutes; Lesson: one 45 - 55 minute class period.